Jassu225/aspire/README.md

 - `src/stores/cards.ts` - Card state management
 - `src/pages/cards/CardsPage.vue` - Main cards interface

-The app runs entirely in the browser with no external backend is required.
+The app runs entirely in the browser and no external backend is required.